khulnasoft/khulnasoft/doc/dev/background-information/oobmigrations.md

 #### Step 5: Mark deprecated

 Once the engineering team has decided on which versions require the new format, old migrations can be marked with a concrete deprecation version.
-The deprecation version denotes the first Sourcegraph version that no longer runs the migration, and is no longer guaranteed to successfully read un-migrated records.
+The deprecation version denotes the first Khulnasoft version that no longer runs the migration, and is no longer guaranteed to successfully read un-migrated records.

 New fields can be added to the existing migration metadata entry in the file `internal/oobmigration/oobmigrations.yaml`.